genuine695/Web-App-DevOps-Project/README.md

 #### Task 6
 - update the README.md documentation for Milestone 9

+### Milestone 10
+- Created an Azure Key Vault.
+- Assigned the Key Vault Administrator role to my Microsoft Entra ID.
+- Create four secrets in the Key Vault: server name, server username, server password, and the database name.
+- Enabled managed identity for the AKS cluster to allow it to authenticate and interact securely with the Key Vault.
+- Assigned the Key Vault Secrets Officer role to the managed identity associated with AKS.
+- Integrated the Azure Identity and Azure Key Vault libraries into the Python application code to facilitate communication with Azure Key Vault.
+- Updated requirements.txt for Docker Image.
+- Deployed the modified application to the AKS cluster using the pre-established Azure DevOps CI/CD pipeline.

 ### TODO
 - Documentation is too detailed, needs to be cut down in size.
 - Follow prescribed and good software development practises.